timmmmmb/heroes/README.md

 # heroes
-the heroes case study for the java open source modul.
+This is the heroes case study for the java open source module.